 Ethical consent

 Our study was wholly based on an analysis of existing public domain health survey datasets obtained from the MICS 2006, 2012 and 2019 which is freely available online with all personal identifying information removed.
 The MICS procedures were reviewed and approved by the Bangladesh Bureau of Statistics (BBS) and UNICEF.
 Informed consent was obtained from participants while interviewing them.
 Because this study involved the analysis of secondary data thus, it did not require the ethical approval of the respective institution.

+Transparency Statement

+The lead author Md Jamal Uddin affirms that this manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted; and that any discrepancies from the study as planned (and, if relevant, registered) have been explained.

-Assessing Contributory Factors of Diarrhea among Under-Five Children in Bangladesh: A Comprehensive Analysis of Three Waves of Nationally Represent Data
+Assessing Contributory Factors of Diarrhea Among Under-Five Children in Bangladesh from 2006 to 2019 and Recent Increases: A Cross-Sectional Study \

 Abstract

-Diarrhea remains a significant cause of child mortality in Bangladesh.
+Background and Aims

 One-third of all child deaths in this country are caused by diarrhea.
-Yet there is limited understanding of the disease's trends and associated factors.
-This study aimed to investigate the changing patterns and contributory factors of diarrheal diseases among children 0-5 years by analyzing three distinct survey years, 2006, 2012, and 2019.
+The burden of the disease appears to be increasing in recent years in Bangladesh.
+This study aimed to analyze the prevalence of diarrhea and identify the factors contributing to diarrheal diseases among children aged 0-5 years in Bangladesh from 2006 to 2019, to understand the recent increase in this serious health issue.

+Methods

-In this study, using the data from the Multiple Indicator Cluster Survey (MICS), a total of 31,566, 23,402, and 24,686 children under five were included from, 2012, and 2019, respectively.
+In this study, using the data from the Multiple Indicator Cluster Survey (MICS), a total of 31,566, 23,402, and 24,686 children under five were included from, 2006, 2012, and 2019, respectively.
 Logistic regressions were applied to analyze the changes in factors influencing childhood diarrhea.

+Results

 The results revealed a decline in diarrhea prevalence from MICS 2006 (7.1%) to MICS 2012 (3.9%).
-However, there was an unfortunate increase to 6.9% in MICS 2019.
+However, there was a sharp increase to 6.9% in MICS 2019.
 Notably, children aged 12-23 months exhibited consistently 2.22 times (adjusted odds ratio (AOR) = 2.22, 95% confidence interval (CI: 1.86 – 2.65), 5.24 times (CI: 2.51 – 10.95) and 3.36 times (CI: 2.67 – 4.22) higher likelihood of experiencing diarrhea compared to the older age group (48-59 months) in MICS 2006, 2012 and 2019, respectively.
 The mother's educational background also played a role, in MICS 2006, 2012, and 2019, children whose mothers had no or incomplete primary education had 1.48 (CI: 1.18 - 1.86), 1.07 (CI: 0.76 - 1.50), and 1.34 (CI: 1.06 – 1.69) times higher chances of diarrhea compared to children of mothers with secondary complete or higher education.

+Conclusion

-Furthermore, underweight status, geographical division, household wealth status, and toilet facility type and its shared status emerged as contributing factors of diarrhea among children aged 0-5 years.
+Underweight status, geographical division, household wealth status, and unimproved and shared toilet facilities emerged as contributing factors of diarrhea among children aged 0-5 years.
 The findings underscore the importance of child nutrition, basic hygiene practices, and special care during the rainy season to mitigate the under-five mortality rate associated with diarrhea.

 Keywords: Children, Nutrition, Childhood diseases, Diarrhea, Trend, Determinant, Bangladesh.